 Backed by a promenade and lined with pizzerias, ice cream parlours and bars, Grottammare is everything I could want from a beach resort at this stage of my family’s life.
 Akin to bathwater in both depth and temperature, the sea here is delightful for reluctant toddlers; parents meanwhile can relax on sun loungers while sipping a morning cappuccino.

 We booked Casa Ulissi through Felix Villas, a small UK-based villa company with a great selection of properties on their site.
 I would definitely use them again.

 There are two airports within 90 minutes’ drive of the villa, Ancona and Pescara, but if you’re travelling from the UK you are limited to Ryanair and Stansted with both of them.
 After checking lots of different routes, we opted to fly into Rome Ciampino as it was significantly cheaper.
 It’s a 3 hour drive from Rome to the villa but we saved around £100pp on the flights.
 The drive across the country is pretty straight forward if you’re not in a hurry.
 We took two different routes through the mountainous Gran Sasso National Park, both stunning and peaceful with good roads.

-Have you had a villa holiday in Le Marche?
+Can you recommend any villas in Le Marche which work well for an Italy family holiday?
 Let me know in the comments below.

 More on Italy: